 He still loves driving his bus, though.
 He manoeuvres his eighteen-metre vehicle around the corner into the Oosterstraat with ease, taking up practically the entire width of the road.
 Vans and containers are parked all over the sidewalk, as though the entire city is moving.

 Cyclists coming towards Olieve’s bus dash aside at the last moment.
 ‘They don’t mess with this bus.
 But it gets tricky in winter, when they move aside, hit the slippery curb, and fall down right in front of me.’
 His strategy is to take it easy on the road.
-It’s his secret to staying sane for thirty-nine years in the Groningen bicycle jungle.
+It’s his secret to staying sane in the Groningen bicycle jungle.